johnwbyrd/skateboard/Readme.md

 # Usage

+In addition to the normal make command from the build directory:

+    make

 From within the build directory that you created above, the following commands may be used:

     make buildroot-qemu

-Launches an instance of qemu with a breakpoint set at the entry function for debugging Linux.
+make buildroot-qemu launches an instance of qemu with a breakpoint set at the entry function for debugging Linux.

     make buildroot-gdb

-Launch an instance of gdb and try to connect to an instance of qemu on the local machine.
+make buildroot-gdb launches an instance of gdb and tries to connect to an instance of qemu on the local machine.
+Run this in a different process than make buildroot-qemu.

 # Phases of development